sorinmilu/Android/Docs/UI/Fragments.md

 Apps that use a bottom sheet for navigation or displaying secondary information.
 Description: One fragment displays the main content, and another appears as a collapsible panel at the bottom.

+## By type

+In Android, views defined in layouts can generally be classified into two broad categories:

+### Widgets (UI Elements)
+These are individual, interactive components that users can see and interact with.
+Examples include:
+- TextView
+- Button
+- ImageView
+- EditText
+- CheckBox
+- RadioButton
+- Switch
+- ProgressBar

+Widgets are primarily used to display content or receive user input.

+### ViewGroups (Containers)
+These act as containers for organizing and managing other views, including both widgets and other ViewGroups.
+Examples include:

+- LinearLayout
+- RelativeLayout
+- ConstraintLayout
+- FrameLayout
+- ScrollView
+- RecyclerView
+- ListView
+- ViewPager

+ViewGroups are responsible for layout and arrangement.
+They determine the positioning and behavior of their child views.

+#### Key Difference

+- Widgets: Represent individual UI components.
+- ViewGroups: Represent containers that hold and organize widgets or other ViewGroups.

+#### Clarification
+While these two categories cover most cases, it's worth noting that:

+All UI components, whether widgets or ViewGroups, inherit from the View class.
+Certain elements, like FragmentContainerView or SurfaceView, might not fit cleanly into these two categories because they serve specialized purposes but are technically still View or ViewGroup.